Search documentation...

 3. Optionally, enter a description.

 4. Select a primary key.
-You must select a column with unique values, like when creating other models.
+You must select a column with unique values, e.g. user_id.

 5. Select columns for the model's primary label and secondary label.
 Hightouch displays these column values when previewing audiences.